 - We pay attention to the Spirit, submitting to God at work in us and through us, and allowing God to renew us from the inside out.

 May God reveal to us our brokenness in the light of Christ’s grace, and rightly reorder our loves, our posturing, and our practices: first towards Himself, and then towards others.

 God, we confess that we live in scarcity and fear, not believing that you will provide for us.
 Remind us of your abundant and extravagant sufficiency through Christ, that we might respond in generosity and gracious hospitality towards others.

 God, we confess that we try to earn your love and approval.
 Remind us of the security and steadfastness of your love through your creation and adoption of us through Christ, that we might respond by seeing others as your beloved image-bearers.

-God, we confess that we avoid pain and pursue comfort & self-gratification.
+God, we confess that we avoid pain and pursue comfort and self-gratification.
 Remind us that you invite us to share in both the glory and the suffering of Christ, that we might respond by joining Him in messy yet meaningful relationships with those on the margins.